ceas-ambassadors/ceas-ambassadors-website/docs/database.md

   * Date record was created - automatically handled by sequelize
 * updated_at
   * date record was last updated - automatically handled by sequelize

+### Session - Used by our session module
+Very rarely should this table need accessed - everything involving this table should be done via session manipulation, not database queries/writes.
+* sid - session id - primary key
+* expires - date when session expire
+* data - serialized data in session stored in database

 ## On summation columns
 Summation columns are managed using [sequelize hooks](http://docs.sequelizejs.com/manual/tutorial/hooks.html).
 This means one must take care not to affect these columns when manually running sql update/delete commands on events and attendance records.
 I intend to eventually add an endpoint for resyncing the database.
 Hooks for bulk operations should result in hooks for individual events being called, [per this issue on the sequelize repo](https://github.com/sequelize/sequelize/issues/6368).